Tips to Get Students to Read That Actually Work!

 6. Reading Race –

-This is a fun game in which teachers divide the class into teams of 3 or 4.
+This is a fun game in which teachers pide the class into teams of 3 or 4.
 Challenge each student to read as many books as possible by the end of the term.
 Students should submit a proof of reading, such as a short book report or a signed slip from their parent.
 By the end of the term, the group with the most books read wins the prize.
 (More books, maybe?)

 7. Read How-To Books –